How To Write a Good CV

 Bottom line … you want your CV to be as clear and targeted as possible, for the role you’ve applied for.

-Recruiters go through dozens and dozens of CV’s and if yours doesn’t stand out, being legible and relevant, they will move on.
+Recruiters go through dozens and dozens of CV’s and if yours doesn’t stand out, in terms of clear relevant information, they will move on.
 It’s nothing personal, they have time constraints and delivery deadlines.
-The will focus on your cv if you Write an effective CV.
+The will focus on your cv if you write an effective CV.